Clock ticking down on Miller time

 ”Obviously, it is a perishable process being a ski racer and I think until you are all rotten and shriveled up you should keep going.

-“I‘m pretty shriveled up but I‘m not all the way rotten yet.”
+“I‘m pretty shrivelled up but I‘m not all the way rotten yet.”

 Born and raised in the back woods of Franconia, New Hampshire, in a cabin with no indoor plumbing or electricity, Miller remains alpine skiing’s free-spirited deep thinker.